jbclements/Granite-Mon-Website/all-years.markdown

 Alice Clements had suggested bringing crisco, on the principle that it would protect Andy from the cold water, and both of us lathered ourselves up with it.
 Then we jumped into the water.
-BlueHillBay is quite cold.
+Blue Hill Bay is quite cold.

 We started swimming, but we didn't do as good a job as Justin & Ben at keeping together.
 I think we thought the boat could easily keep track of both of us,